redhat-ai-dev/lcs-support/README.md

 To enable the collection of feedback data we must deploy both a harvester sidecar and a postgreSQL database.

-You will first need to ensure that the above steps in [Road-Core/Service Backend Sidecar](#road-coreservice-backend-sidecar) have been completed as this deployment builds ontop of that.
+You will first need to ensure that the above steps in [Road-Core/Service Backend Sidecar](#road-coreservice-backend-sidecar) have been completed as this deployment builds on top of that.
 From there you can:

 1. Create your copy of the necessary values
    1. Create a copy of [default-harvester-values](./env/default-harvester-values) in [/env](./env/) named **harvester-values.sh**.